KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 All those who are interested in crypto should take part in this.
 First of all, crypto exchanges.
 They work both with fiat and tokens, ー ideal for crooks who want money.

-You should enter an identity check for companies that provide coin storage services (cryptographic wallets), those who hold ICOs or participate in them.
-It is very important for a potential investor to invest in a project that inspires confidence.
-On the other hand, the creator of the idea benefits from fully legal ICOs.
-Then the project’s blockchain founders can legitimately withdraw money for product development and improvement.
-KUS and AML inspections will increase the reputation of ICO in the market by creating the necessary legal framework.
-Remember: ICO may well become a tool for money laundering if we do not take appropriate measures.
+You should file a verification of identity for companies operating the facilities of coin storage-so-called crypto wallets, those holding ICO, or taking part in it.
+Of course, it is very important for a potential investor to invest in a project that evokes confidence.
+On the other hand, fully legal ICOs allow the creator of the idea to find benefits.
+Then the blockchain founders of the project may withdraw money for the development and improvement of the product on quite legitimate grounds.
+KUS and AML inspections will enhance the reputation of ICO in the market by establishing the legal framework.
+Remember: if we do not take appropriate measures, ICO may well turn into a money laundering tool.

-It is very important that these principles are followed by experts, advisers, lawyers who can influence the legislative sphere.
-If the system will work «dirty» money and shadow accounts, we will not be able to create a stable financial structure and a reliable business environment.
-Consultants should therefore identify clients with fraudulent intentions in advance.
+It is very important that these directions will be followed by the experts, the advisers, lawyers who are able to influence the legislative sphere.
+If the system will work «dirty» money and shadow accounts we are not able to create a stable financial structure and a reliable business environment.
+Consultants should find out customers with fraudulent intentions in advance.

-And since the cryptosphere changes very quickly, all market participants must accept the rules of the game.
-This is the only way to create a safe environment for settlements and investments.
+And because the cryptosphere is changing very fast, all market participants need to accept the rules of the game.
+Only under these conditions can a safe environment for settlements and investments be created.

-There may be a reasonable question – why would a cryptocurrency token buyer identify themselves and why would the project need this?
+At this point, there may be a reasonable question: why would a buyer identify themselves, and why would the project need this?

-First, let’s see what’s being sold during ICO.
+First, let’s take a look at what is sold during the ICO.

 Token type